blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Debating Anti-Hindu Theologers.md

 - Shakti represents Power.
 The Powers are described as Feminine.

-- Mohammed's reign
+- Mohammed's Reign
 	- Khosrau II
 - Mohammed's death
 	- Statements by Mohammed
-- Expansion of Khilafat
+- Divisions of Islam
+	- The Four Rightly Guided Khalifas
+		- Abu Bakr
+		- Umar
+		- Uthman
+		- Ali ibn Talib
 - The Four Imams
 - The Muhaddith